Volatility: up down up down up down

 How do you protect yourself against that possibility?

 Sound too good to be true?
-Well they say the devils in the details, so do your own research, start by watching this video and understanding how a Fixed Indexed Annuity really works.
+Well, they say the devils in the details, so do your research, start by watching this video, and understanding how a Fixed Indexed Annuity (FIA) works.

 Premium gift for you for registering for my newsletter